584F525F/584F525F.github.io/docs/Knowledge_Base/OS/Linux/Debian/Securing_Linux/Disable_Root_account.md

     ```

     Enter your prefered warning message, then save your changes and exit the file
-    The the ducks are qucking around, so watch your back Jack!
+    `The the ducks are quaking around, so watch your back Jack!`

     Cat the message